elidickinson/ghost-sync-google-sheets/README.md

 3. Delete any existing code in the editor
 4. **Copy and paste** the entire contents of `GhostMembersSync.gs`
 5. Click **Save** (disk icon or Ctrl/Cmd+S)
-6. **Refresh your spreadsheet** - you should see a new "👻 Ghost Sync" menu
+6. **Reload your spreadsheet** - you should see a new "👻 Ghost Sync" menu

 ### First Run: Authorization